nikolas-AI/To-Do-List-Python/README.md

 Users can mark a task as completed.
 The task's status changes from '✓' to ' ' (blank) to indicate completion.

 **3. Show Tasks:**
 The application also allows users to view their tasks.
-The tasks are displayed in a  format  the `` module,  the  .
+The tasks are displayed in a tabulated format  the `` module,  the  .

 ##